-English Speaking Countries in Africa List (Tabula format)
+English Speaking Countries in Africa – Overview and Complete List

 Discover in this hall, the 27 list of English speaking countries in Africa where English is an official language.
 Study how English is used across governance, education, and daily communication in various African nations.